secwexen/security-playbooks/docs/FAQ.md

 ## 1. What is Security Playbooks?

-Security Playbooks is a educational cybersecurity repository focused on:
+Security Playbooks is an educational cybersecurity repository focused on:

 - Detection engineering
 - Threat hunting